SuperaNova/lexor_interpreter/docs/PARSING.md

 ### Extending the Language
 If you ever need to add a newly invented Operator to the LEXOR language:
-1. Add the token symbol to `Lexer.rs`.
+1. Add the token symbol to `lexer.rs`.
 2. Add the operator to the `get_precedence` lookup table inside `parser.rs`.
 3. Add it to `is_infix` inside the parser.
 And the Pratt parsing engine will automatically begin building perfect mathematically-sorted ASTs for it without you manually writing a single line of logical checks!